mbrukman/a-conceptual-overview-of-asyncio/readme.md

 Personally, I find coroutine-generators a bit redundant, questionably useful & rather confusing.
 They're meant to serve as iterators and save boilerplate by implementing \_\_aiter\_\_ and \_\_anext\_\_ (the asynchronous analogues of \_\_next\_\_ and \_\_iter\_\_).
 I couldn't find any meaningful online articles about them, besides the [Python Enhancement Proposal (PEP)](https://peps.python.org/pep-0525/) which introduced them.

 I don't see why plain-coroutines can't fill the iterator role given they can already pause & yield values.
-Why not allow plain-coroutines to `yield` in their body and add an \_\_anext\_\_ method to the parent-class which just returns the coroutine.
+Why not allow plain-coroutines to yield in their body and add an \_\_anext\_\_ method to the parent-class which just returns the coroutine.
 To iterate over the coroutine and receive values you just repeatedly await or .send on it.

-Though, take this with a grain of salt, there's a decent chance I'm missing something!
+Though, take this tirade with a grain of salt; there's a decent chance I'm missing something!
 If you know that something, please let me know!

 Tasks